ahoorab/cdk-iac/README.md

 **Optional flagz**
 *  -v If you have multiple vpcs in an AWS then you can use this flag to target specific a VPC if required

-**Cdk Options**
-You can also provide the following CDK options when constructing the command.
-To use any of the following you will need to prefix them with -- e.g --trace:
+**Cdk Options** : You can also provide the following CDK options when constructing the command.
-* profile (replaces my -p option but still uses the DTAP for the profile name)
+* --profile (replaces my -p option but still uses the DTAP for the profile name)
-* trace
+* --trace
-* strict
+* --strict
-* ignore-errors
+* --ignore-errors
-* json
+* --json
-* output
+* --output

 ### What happens when you use the above command?
 1. The .sh script runs the Java class and passes in the properties